Automated Table Reproduction via Code Generation: Related Work

 \paragraph{Automated Research Reproduction}

 Recent work leverages LLM agents for reproducibility, defined as enabling a different team to obtain similar experimental outcomes using the same setup~\cite{acm-artifact-badging-v1_1}.
 SUPER~\cite{super} introduces a benchmark evaluating agents' ability to set up and execute tasks from research repositories.
 CORE-Bench~\cite{corebench} also evaluates agents on reproducing research results, expanding to more scientific disciplines (e.g., social science, medicine), while REPRO-Bench~\cite{reprobench} targets social science papers.
 Unlike SUPER and CORE-Bench, REPRO-Bench is rating-based: the agent outputs a reproducibility score from 1 to 4.
 Heye et al.~\cite{heye} develop an LLM-based system that supports artifact evaluation by outputting a reproducibility score, setting up environments, and identifying pitfalls.
 Our approach and benchmark differ from prior work as follows: (1) We formulate the problem as a code generation task, enabling independent assessment of generated reproduction scripts.
 (2) We provide an automated judging mechanism that evaluates both the output and the method of reproduction.
-(3) We cover diverse software engineering techniques and programming languages not previously addressed.

 \paragraph{Automated Research Replication}